dotkernel/api-documentation/docs/book/v5/core-features/exceptions.md

 ## How it works?

-During a request, if there is no uncaught exception **DotKernel API** will return a JSON response with the data provided by the handler that handled the request.
+During a request, if there is no uncaught exception **Dotkernel API** will return a JSON response with the data provided by the handler that handled the request.

 Else, it will build and send a response based on the exception thrown: